serverless/compose-website-example/README.md

   # ...
 ```

 On the next `serverless deploy`, the configuration above will automatically create an S3 bucket to store the state.
+The S3 bucket will always be created in `us-east-1` and will be used by all Compose projects with remote state configured deploying to the same AWS account.
+If you need to use a different region, please see **Manual setup** below.

 If you want more control, you can also set the following options in the `state` configuration: